 Once you taste freshly grated coconut, you will never want to buy commercially packaged coconut again!
 The difference in flavor is more than worth the tiny bit of effort involved.

-The short YouTube video below demonstrates opening a coconut and de-shelling the fresh coconut meat giving practical, easy instructions.
+The short YouTube video below demonstrates opening a coconut and de-shelling the fresh coconut meat while giving practical, easy instructions.

-I was very young at the time, but I can remember my Dad bringing home a coconut which he carefully cracked open; it was such a unique experience that I have never forgotten it.
+I was very young at the time, but I can still remember my Dad bringing home a coconut which he carefully cracked open.
+It was such a unique experience that I have never forgotten it.
 If you have young children, I am sure that they would enjoy the novelty of watching you open a coconut too.

-Mom took the white meat from the open coconut and made a pie using one of Grandma's coconut pie recipes.
+Mom removed the white meat from the coconut shell and made a pie using one of Grandma's coconut pie recipes.
 I can still remember its wonderful taste.
 It was so good!

 There's a fine variety of old fashioned coconut recipes on this website for you to try.
-Simply choose any of the coconut cake recipes, coconut cookie recipes, or coconut pudding recipes, and prepare a special treat for your family.
-Learn how to open a coconut today.
+Simply choose any of the coconut cake recipes, coconut cookie recipes, or coconut pudding recipes, and make a special treat for your family.
+Learn how to open a coconut today!